Change a Life Today; Become a Croydon Foster Carer

 When David was a boy he wasn’t scared of the monsters under his bed at night, he was scared of what would happen to him if his parent’s didn’t stop fighting.
 David watched his mum and dad hurt each other, at first with names and then physically in a living nightmare most children only experience when they have a bad dream.
 But unlike other children, David never woke up from his nightmare and there was no one to tell him that everything was okay in the morning.
 David was just 8 years old when he was removed from his parents care because he’d witnessed domestic abuse.

-Foster Care Croydon: What stops people contacting croydon foster agency’s?
+Foster Care Croydon: What stops people contacting Croydon foster agencies?

 When children are hurt by those meant to protect them, communities share strong opinions about the stories they hear.
 Many people have strong beliefs about what parents, social workers and other professionals involved should have done differently, but shy away from taking the step to become the difference themselves, yet their passion and care is desperately needed.